LabMobi/ScrollableSelectionView/README.md

 Additional functionality
 ------------------------

 To make your scroll view even cooler, you might want to modify selected UIView.
-For example, you can change UIView background color or text color if you added UILabels.
+For example, you can change UIView background colour or text colour if you added UILabels to scroll view.

 Set ScrollSelectionViewDelegate with <i>- (void) setScrollViewDelegate:(NSObject<ScrollSelectionViewDelegate>*)delegate</i>